Zhouxigui007/LightTrace/README.md

 Requirements:

 - Mac OSX (the script can run on Windows also, however, the LedTool currrently can run on Mac OSX only)
-- Adobe Illustrator (newest is better)
+- Adobe Illustrator (newest is better).
+The current stable version is for AI CC 2017, please let me know if you get trouble when using the plugin in newer version of AI.